 - Chocolate chips, white chocolate chips, peanut butter, butterscotch or whatever your favorite is.

 - Shredded coconut – either sweetened or unsweetened works great here.
+Just don’t add too much unsweetened desiccated coconut or it will dry out the batter.

 - Toasted nuts – I especially like adding crushed toasted pecans, but you can use your favorite nut.
-It’s great with sliced banana on top of the pancakes too!

 - Swap the almond extract for vanilla extract, coconut extract, cake batter extract or whatever flavor you’re craving.